-- 9.4 The consequence of the operating impacts should be carefully analysed by directorates when proposing a new capital project for inclusion on an annual budget, such impacts includes finance charges to be incurred on external loans, depreciation of the fixed asset, maintenance on fixed assets and any other operating expenditure. - 9.5 Expenditure of a project shall be included in the capital budget, if it is probable that future economic benefits or service potential associated with the asset will flow to the municipality; the cost or fair value of the asset to the municipality can be measured. - 9.6 The budget approved by Council for assets must clearly distinguish between upgrading, renewal and new assets. - 9.7 A municipality may spend money on a capital approval object only if the money for the project has been appropriated in the capital budget. - 9.8 The envisaged sources of funding for the capital budget must be properly considered and the Council must be satisfied that this funding is available and not been committed for other purposes. - 9.9 During the Draft Budget process, carry-over of capital projects from the previous year will be considered for inclusion if they fall within the existing levels of the capital budget.
-Directorates must identify carry over budget requests during the mid-year budget and performance assessment and subsequent adjustments budget process. - 9.10 All Ward allocation projects will be included once supported by the relevant Subcouncil and Subcouncil resolution sent to the Budgets department. - 9.11 All projects (excluding Ward Allocations projects) included in the proposed capital budget which were not previously approved by Council must be fully supported by the relevant Mayoral Committee Member and Executive Director and not prejudice any committed projects. - 9.12 The proposed capital budget and capital programme which is submitted to the Budgets Department by the directorates must by aligned to the IDP and any other special policy decision. - 9.13 The City adopted the programme budgeting methodology. - 9.14 Capital projects must, through readiness assessment demonstrate an implementable delivery plan (including project readiness screening and inclusion on the contract demand plan, as relevant).
+- 9.1 The zero based method is used when proposing new capital projects, except in cases where a contractual commitment has been made that would span over more than one financial year. - 9.2 All capital projects must be funded from realistically anticipated revenue. - 9.3 Capital Projects with a value of R10 million or more are to be assessed through a stage gate review process to ensure they are strategically aligned, viable and implementable. - 9.4 No capital project will be approved for inclusion into the capital budget unless it is accompanied by the total project cost and operating impact covering all financial years the project is operational and a cash flow for the project.
+Projects with a total project cost in excess of R50 million must be approved individually.
+In addition, Council must consider the likely impact of such operational expenses on future property rates and service tariffs. - 9.5 The consequence of the operating impacts should be carefully analysed by directorates when proposing a new capital project for inclusion on an annual budget, such impacts includes finance charges to be incurred on external loans, depreciation of the fixed asset, maintenance on fixed assets and any other operating expenditure. - 9.6 Expenditure of a project shall be included in the capital budget, if it is probable that future economic benefits or service potential associated with the asset will flow to the municipality; the cost or fair value of the asset to the municipality can be measured. - 9.7 The budget approved by Council for assets must clearly distinguish between upgrading, renewal and new assets. - 9.8 A municipality may spend money on a capital approval object only if the money for the project has been appropriated in the capital budget. - 9.9 The envisaged sources of funding for the capital budget must be properly considered and the Council must be satisfied that this funding is available and not been committed for other purposes. - 9.10 During the Draft Budget process, carry-over of capital projects from the previous year will be considered for inclusion if they fall within the existing levels of the capital budget.
+Directorates must identify carry - over budget requests during the mid-year budget and performance assessment and subsequent adjustments budget process. - 9.11 All Ward allocation projects will be included once supported by the relevant Subcouncil and Subcouncil resolution sent to the Budgets department. - 9.12 All projects (excluding Ward Allocations projects) included in the proposed capital budget which were not previously approved by Council must be fully supported by the relevant Mayoral Committee Member and Executive Director and not prejudice any committed projects.

+- 9.13 The proposed capital budget and capital programme which is submitted to the Budgets Department by the directorates must by aligned to the IDP and any other special policy decision. - 9.14 The City adopted the programme budgeting methodology. - 9.15 Capital projects must, through readiness assessment demonstrate an implementable delivery plan (including project readiness screening and inclusion on the contract demand plan, as relevant).